HankRobot/NEMRFID/README.md

 # LoRaBlockchain :laughing:
-Living the dream, implementing NEM Catapult with LoRa XD
+Living the dream, implementing NEM Catapult with LoRa XD This repository is about RFID info transaction via LoRa nodes using NEM Catapult Mosaics Transaction

 # This repository is currently in development...
 1. Folder client is for default testing between Folder server, you need two LoRa Nodes to test this out.